Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Introduction

-Moreover, the \emph{separability} of $(\mcF_{p}, \norm{\,\cdot\,}_{\mcF_{p}})$ will be deduced from the \emph{reflexivity} of $\mcF_{p}$ (Theorem \ref{thm.newnorm} and \ref{thm.sep}).
+Moreover, the \emph{separability} of $(\mcF_{p}, \norm{\,\cdot\,}_{\mcF_{p}})$ will be deduced from the \emph{reflexivity} of $\mcF_{p}$ (Theorems \ref{thm.newnorm} and \ref{thm.sep}).
 Thanks to the separability, one easily sees that, by the diagonal procedure, a subsequential limit $\lim_{k \to \infty}\rho_{p}^{n_k}\mcE_{p}^{G_{n_k}}(M_{n_k}f)$ exists for all $f \in \mcF_{p}$.
 Our final object $\mcE_{p}$ called the $p$-energy on the SC will be constructed through these subsequential limits\footnote{To construct ``canonical'' $p$-energy $\mcE_{p}$ on the SC, we need to follow some additional procedures as shown in the work of Kusuoka and Zhou.
-In particular, we introduce new graphs $\{ \bbG_{n} \}_{n \ge 1}$ and consider discrete $p$-energies on them.
+In this paper, we will introduce new graphs $\{ \bbG_{n} \}_{n \ge 1}$ and consider discrete $p$-energies on them to get a ``good'' $p$-energy.
 These procedures are described in Section \ref{sec:constr}.
-See Theorem \ref{thm.main1.2} for the meaning of canonical $p$-energy.}.
+See Theorem \ref{thm.main1.2} for the meaning of canonical $p$-energies.}.

-The assumption \eqref{intro.assum} is essential for the continuous embedding of $\mcF_{p}$ in the H\"{o}lder space $\mcC^{0, \theta_{p}}(K, d)$ and has a close connection with the \emph{Ahlfors regular conformal dimension} $\dim_{\textup{ARC}}(K, d)$ which is defined by
+The assumption \eqref{intro.assum} is essential for the continuous embedding of $\mcF_{p}$ in the H\"{o}lder space $\mcC^{0, \theta_{p}}$ and has a close connection with the \emph{Ahlfors regular conformal dimension} $\dim_{\textup{ARC}}(K, d)$ which is defined by

 (For the precise definitions of \emph{Ahlfors regularity} and being \emph{quasisymmetric}, see \eqref{eq.AR} and Definition \ref{dfn.ARCdim}.)
 Indeed, by results of Carrasco Piaggio \cite{CP13} and Kigami \cite{Kig20}, the condition \eqref{intro.assum} is equivalent to